nodejs/api-docs-tooling/CONTRIBUTING.md

-# Node.js `api-docs-tooling` Contributing Guide
+# `@nodejs/doc-kit` Contributing Guide

-Thank you for your interest in contributing to the Node.js `api-docs-tooling` project!
+Thank you for your interest in contributing to the `@nodejs/doc-kit` project!
 We welcome contributions from everyone, and we appreciate your help in making this project better.

 ## Table of Contents